 To achieve this level of internationalization, companies are including mergers and business alliances in their growth strategies; thereby mitigating risk and optimizing costs as they set the stage for the multi-company business model.
 In saying this, the term multi-company is commonly mistaken for multi-tenancy, which is a completely different concept.

-Multi-company refers to how different companies associate with each other and the business processes through which they participate in a collaborative environment.
+Multi-company refers to how different companies associated with each other and the business processes through which they participate in a collaborative environment.
 This strategy can bring great business opportunities; however, it also presents considerable challenges such as defining common policies, making said policies easily adaptable to local market conditions, managing data access at different levels, and effectively satisfying regulatory reporting requirements on either a consolidated or per-company basis.

-Given the distinction between these two terms, it should be noted that a multi-tenant software solution is not necessarily required to support a utility company which is organized in a multi-company structure; in fact, many multi-company operations arising from business alliances or mergers are set up without multi-tenancy solutions.
+Given the distinction between these two terms, it should be noted that a multi-tenant software solution is not necessarily required to support a utility company that is organized in a multi-company structure; in fact, many multi-company operations arising from business alliances or mergers are set up without multi-tenancy solutions.

-When acquiring a software solution to support their operation, it is essential for decision-makers to know the difference between multi-company and multi-tenancy so that they can design an effective multi-company strategy which satisfies their’ unique functional and IT requirements.
+When acquiring a software solution to support their operation, it is essential for decision-makers to know the difference between multi-company and multi-tenancy so that they can design an effective multi-company strategy that satisfies their’ unique functional and IT requirements.